-- Describe the magnetic field of a torroid.
+- Describe the magnetic field of a toroid.

-In order to solve the MRI problem, we need to understand and measure the magnetic field given by current loops.
-Engineers continue to study magnetic fields, and they will work with safety engineers to see if they can design a more powerful MRI machine around 7 Tesla, opposed to the conventional 1.5 Tesla used in most imaging facilities.
+In order to solve the MRI safety challenge (of this unit), we need to understand and measure the magnetic field given by current loops.
+Engineers continue to study magnetic fields, and they work with other engineers to aim to design more powerful MRI machines around 7 Tesla, compared to the conventional 1.5 Tesla used in most imaging facilities.

-Objective: The goal of this demonstration is to show the force between two current carrying loops.
+Objective: The demo goal is to show the force between two current carrying loops.
 The attraction and repulsion between the loops closely resembles the force between magnets and can help students begin to visualize the force between current loops as related to a current within the solid or to the magnetic moment.

 - 2 small-diameter coil

 - 2 30W or higher 5V DC power supply

 - 2 lab stands

 *This demo was tested with a 2-inch diameter coil of 100 turns using 20 gauge magnet wire held together with duct tape.